 This is also shown by the relevant offers of SAP.
-But the progressing digitalization means higher demands on security.
+But the progressing digitalization and the use of new technologies like quantum computing means higher demands on security.

 Top priority is that digitalization and data security have to be declared as management issues.
 The manager cannot simply focus on technical issues.
 Rather, they also have to build personal resources and specialist knowledge to be able to use the chances given by the digital transformation while minimizing its dangers.

 It is of utmost importance to invest in IT specialists (e.g. through further training) in order to establish a competent in-house IT support.
 Furthermore, the employees of the other departments also need to be regularly informed about IT innovations and their security risks.

 Main safety hazards are Shadow IT and the use of private devices because more and more often malware enters the company’s IT infrastructure on this route via mobile devices, like smartphones or tablets.